gobinathm/gobinathm/README.md

 #### Hello there! 👋
 I'm Gobinath Mallaiyan and a software architect specialized in building web/mobile/cloud solutions employing open-source frameworks.
-I'm from India and now a resident of [The Garden State][1].
+I'm from India and now a resident of [Ontario][1].
 I still enjoy working in PHP-based framework (ya its legacy for others but my first love :revolving_hearts:), additionally I like to build solutions in JAMStack, GraphQL, and Cloud Technologies.
 I have a passion for learning and sharing my knowledge with others. , I'm a passionate photographer and rookie runner/cyclist.

 ## Find me around the web 🌎: <a href="https://github.com/gobinathm"><img align="right" width="250" height="250" src="src/Me-Memoji.png"></a>
 - Some time I scribble [@Medium][2], thinking that I'm sharing Knowledge :black_nib: